eldstal/CTF/README.md

 # Protocols

 ## Back -> Middle
-Backend sends a message periodically (poll the server or whatever).
+Backend sends a snapshot message periodically (poll the server or whatever).

 A message is a tuple of `("message_type", { "data" : 1234 })` as specified below:
+Most fields may be omitted if unknown.
+Middle-end will treat this as "No change".
+The top-level list (`scores` and `challenges`) must be a complete listing.

+`team_id` and `challenge_id` are *mandatory* and decided by the backend.
+These must remain stable throughout the tournament.
+If the server doesn't provide something suitable, hash the team name or something.

 ```python